ISSAFE: Improving Semantic Segmentation in Accidents by Fusing Event-based Data: Experiments

-Comparing various motion data based on our approach, we replace the event-based data with dense optical flow~(DOF) simulated by the Farneback~\cite{farneback2003DOF} function in OpenCV.
-The DOF-CLAN model also obtains accuracy improvements, despite being clearly lower than our ISSAFE-CLAN approach at the high resolution.
-This further illustrates the effectiveness of motion features as complementary information for segmenting RGB images.
-Although both data are synthesized, motion features with higher time resolution can be extracted from event-based data to boost the foreground segmentation.
-Besides, event cameras have a high dynamic range to enhance perception in low-light conditions, which better conforms with our ISSAFE subject for improving driving safety.
+\textbf{Comparison with Optical Flow.} We replace the event-based data with Optical Flow~(OF).
+For a fair comparison based on the same sparsity of data, we only utilize the traditional Farneback~\cite{farneback2003DOF} method to generate optical flow data.
+Our ISSAFE-OF model also obtains accuracy improvements, which further confirms our assumption regarding the effectiveness of motion features as complementary information for segmenting RGB images.
+However, our ISSAFE-EDA model can achieve better performance on the foreground classes.
+Although both data are synthesized, motion features with higher time resolution can still be extracted from event data to boost foreground segmentation.
+Besides, event cameras have a high dynamic range to enhance perception in low-light conditions, which better conforms with our ISSAFE subject for improving road safety.